huaweicloud/terraform-provider-hcs/docs/resources/ecs_compute_create_snapshot.md

 ## Note

-ECS snapshots can only be created, but cannot be updated or deleted locally.
+ECS snapshots can only be created.

 ## Timeouts